uma-pi1/GraSH/README.md

 For documentation on Dist-KGE refer to the Dist-KGE repository.
 We provide the hyperparameter settings for the searches and finally selected trials in /examples/experiments/.

+**UPDATE:**
+GraSH was recently merged into our main library [LibKGE](https://github.com/uma-pi1/kge).
+All configs from this repository, except the ones for Freebase that require distributed training, can be executed in LibKGE.
+Please use LibKGE for your own experiments with GraSH.

 ## Table of contents